koush/android_vendor_htc_magic/README.txt

 following.
 Starting from the root of your source tree, check out the project:

+# First let's grab the modifications to the aosp that make Magic
+# available in the lunch menu.
 pushd vendor/aosp
 git remote add koush git@github.com:koush/aosp.git git fetch koush